Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics (Student Right to Know) Report for

 Any person who disrupts the orderly operation of the campus may be immediately removed from the campus, under an appropriate penal code section(s) or the Napa Valley College student discipline policy.
 Any person removed for disruptive behavior may not return to the campus until an appropriate hearing or administrative procedure has taken place.

 Napa Valley College is committed to being inclusive and welcoming of all people.
 The College strives to provide a safe place for everyone to work and learn.
 The College appreciates the diversity of humanity and rejects prejudice, discrimination, and acts of hate.
 Any incidents of hate crimes or violence should be reported to the College Police or Bias Incident Response Team (www.napavalley.edu/BIRT).

-A “hate crime” in generally defined in the federal statute and state law as "any or intimidation, harassment, physical force, or threat of physical force directed against any person, family, or their property or advocate, motivated either in whole or in part by hostility to their real or perceived race, ethnic background, national origin, religious belief, sex, age, disability, gender identity, or sexual orientation, with the intention of causing fear or intimidation, or to deter the free exercise or enjoyment of any rights or privileges secured by the constitution or the laws of the United States or the State of California."
+A “hate crime” is generally defined in Stae and Federal laws as "any or intimidation, harassment, physical force, or threat of physical force directed against any person, family, or their property or advocate, motivated either in whole or in part by hostility to their real or perceived race, ethnic background, national origin, religious belief, sex, age, disability, gender identity, or sexual orientation, with the intention of causing fear or intimidation, or to deter the free exercise or enjoyment of any rights or privileges secured by the constitution or the laws of the United States or the State of California."

 In accordance with Public Law 101‑226, "Drug Free Schools and Communities Act Amendment of 1989," the Board of Trustees of the Napa Valley Community College District prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol on college property and as part of any activity sponsored or sanctioned by the college.
 As a condition of employment, all college employees shall abide by the college's policy of maintaining a drug‑free workplace.